G-symmetric spectra, semistability and the multiplicative norm: Monoidal properties and the norm

-In this section we expand the relationship between the smash product and the stable model structures, constructing model structures on categories of modules, algebras (both via \cite{SS00}) and commutative algebras (using \cite{Whi14}).
+In this section we deal with the relationship between the smash product and the stable model structures, constructing model structures on categories of modules, algebras (both via \cite{SS00}) and commutative algebras (using \cite{Whi17}).
 We also explain homotopical properties of the multiplicative norm.

+We start with: \begin{Prop} The (positive and non-positive) flat and projective $G^{\U}$-stable model structures on $G$-symmetric spectra are monoidal with respect to the smash product. \end{Prop} \begin{proof} Since the stable model structure shares the cofibrations with the respective level model structure and every $G^{\U}$-stably acyclic projective cofibration is also a $G^{\U}$-stably acyclic flat cofibration, we only have to show that the pushout product $f\square g$ of a $G^{\U}$-stably acyclic flat cofibration $f:A\to B$ with a flat cofibration $C\to D$ is again a $G^{\U}$-stable equivalence.
+The proof is the same as for Lemma \ref{lem:gpushoutproduct}, this time making use of the fact that the $\Hom$-spectrum from a flat $G$-symmetric spectrum into a $G^{\U}$-flat level fibrant $G^{\U}\Omega$-spectrum is again a flat level fibrant $G^{\U}\Omega$-spectrum (which is Corollary \ref{cor:homomega}).